forcedotcom/source-tracking/README.md

 ## TODO

-push: wait and ignoreWarnings logic reorganize the getChanges logic to be more use-friendly (nonDeletes, option or <type> to specify return structure) can migrate maxRevision.json to its new home after pushing ebikes, toolbelt shows no remote changes but STL shows the Admin Profile being changed

-more integration testing

-why does push take so long?
+push: ignoreWarnings logic?
+What is this actually doing originally? push/pull throw proper error for conflicts (with label!) can migrate maxRevision.json to its new home lots more integration testing why does push take so long?

 **new feature**